The AI-Ready Non-Profit Back Office · Part 02

 -

 Inventory every application your team uses.
 For each one, answer four questions: What data does it hold?
 Where is that data physically stored?
 What is the vendor's data breach history?
 And what would it take to leave?
-Most organizations that go through this exercise are surprised by what they find.
+Most organisations that go through this exercise are surprised by what they find.
 Sensitive operational data in tools that nobody officially approved.
 Personal information in cloud applications with no data residency controls.
 Critical workflows dependent on a single vendor with no documented exit path.

 -